First Published August 1967

 Bonanza #25 Page – Copyright 1967 Gold Key/K.K.
 Publications, Inc.

-By 1967 Pernell Roberts had left Bonanza and only Lorne Green, Dan Blocker and Michael Landon are pictured on the cover.
+By 1967 Pernell Roberts had left Bonanza so only Lorne Green, Dan Blocker and Michael Landon are pictured on the cover.
 In the first story, which was reprinted, Adam Cartwright is included in several scenes but has no dialogue.
 In the second story, which was apparently new to the issue, Adam is nowhere to be seen, suggesting that in the comic book universe, he had also left the Ponderosa.

 The issue also includes four pages of Gold Key Comics Club News, a four page Bedrock Barnes – Prospector story titled “Desert Salvage,” and a one-page written tale called “Schieffelin’s Bonanza.”